jbouduin/musik.generator/README.md

 ## Todo's (in no particular order)
 - :x: add a parameter not to translate notes in German
-- :x: add CLI parameters tp config.json and merge CLI args at runtime
+- :x: add CLI parameters to config.json and merge CLI args at runtime
 - :x: output subdir's should go into config.json + CLI args
 - :white_check_mark: add a parameter for the standardpitch, default = 443
 - :x: add a parameter to skip files that already exist